sbaik97/R_Statistical_Analysis/README.md

 ### 1. Linear Regression to Predict MPG

-In this section, I loaded in the miles per gallon dataset.
-From there, I preformed a multiple linear regression to see if it could predict the miles per gallon (mpg) dependent variable by using the vehicle length, vehicle weight, spoiler angle, ground clearance, and all wheel drive (AWD) independent variables.

-**Three questions:**

-1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-2. Is the slope of the linear model considered to be zero?
-Why or why not?
-3. Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars,produced using multiple design specifications to identify ideal vehicle performance.
+Herein, I designed a linear model that predicts the mpg of MechaCar prototypes using the multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain,and ground clearance, using myknowledge of R.

 **Summary results from the linear regression**